Salivary Gland Surgery

 Copyright © Nucleus Medical Media, Inc.

-This surgery is done to remove a salivary gland.
 There are different types of surgeries, depending on which gland needs to be operated on:

 - Parotidectomy—to remove the parotid gland